 Mount: Nikon FX | Diaphragm blades: 9 | Autofocus: Ultrasonic (ring-type) | Stabilizer: None | Minimum focus distance: 0.26m | Maximum magnification: 0.19x | Filter thread: None | Dimensions (WxL): 96x135mm | Weight: 1,150g

-Nikon’s own-brand AF-S 14-24mm f/2.8G ED is somewhat legendary as a pro-grade ultra-wide zoom for FX format cameras, but the Sigma 14-24mm delivers equally stellar sharpness and contrast.
-Better still, it beats the Nikon for control over colour fringing and distortions, both being incredibly minimal for an ultra-wide zoom.
+Nikon’s own-brand AF-S 14-24mm f/2.8G ED is legendary as a pro-grade ultra-wide zoom for FX format cameras, but the Sigma 14-24mm delivers equally stellar sharpness and contrast.
+Better still, it beats the Nikon for control over colour fringing and distortions, both being incredibly well controlled for a zoom lens as wide as this.
 The top-performance optics are wrapped up in a superbly well-engineered and fully weather-sealed barrel.
-The maximum viewing angle isn’t quite as extreme as in Sigma’s 12-24mm Art lens but, all in all, the new 14-24mm out-performs the equivalent Nikon lens and is less expensive to buy.
+The maximum viewing angle isn’t quite as extreme as in Sigma’s 12-24mm Art lens, but the image quality is better.
+More importantly, the new Sigma 14-24mm out-performs the equivalent Nikon lens and is less expensive to buy.

 6. Nikon AF-S DX 16-80mm f/2.8-4E ED VR